[Opinion] Creating the conditions for just peace in Ukraine

 Author bio

 Casper de Boer is a policy assistant in the cabinet of EU Commissioner for Justice Didier Reynders, focusing on Ukraine.
+The views expressed here are not those of his employer.

 Disclaimer